-No matter the economic times, paint is an easy way to upgrade your home without having to undertake major renovations.
-Tackle a few minor cosmetic updates with paint, then determine if you want to go endure the headaches, cost and associated delays of a full-blown renovation.
-Chances are good when you complete your paint renovation, any thoughts of undertaking a large-scale home makeover will be little more than distant memory!
+Paint is an easy way to upgrade your home without having to undertake major renovations.
+Tackle a few minor cosmetic updates with paint then determine if you want to go endure the headaches, cost and associated delays of a full-blown renovation.
+Chances are good when you complete your painting project any thoughts of undertaking a large-scale home makeover will be little more than distant memory.

 Change the Wall Color

 Changing wall colors is the most logical place to begin.
-A fresh coat of paint is the quickest way to change the look of your interior spaces.
-A new wall color gives you the chance to infuse new life into outdated living spaces.
+A fresh coat of paint is the quickest way to update your home.
+A new wall color gives you the chance to infuse an updated vibe into outdated rooms.

-The simple act of changing the colors of your walls and ceilings can transform a room from dull to dramatic in as little as a few hours.
+The simple act of changing the colors on your walls and ceilings can transform a room from dull to dramatic in as little as a few hours.
 No other renovation project gives you the same bang for your buck.
 A gallon of high quality paint and supplies can be purchased for around $100.
-A minimal investment of money and time will completely change your room’s personality and does wonders for your disposition as well!
+A minimal investment of money and time will improve your room’s personality and it will also do wonders for your mood.

-If you don’t have the time to paint an entire room, consider paint on one wall as an accent.
+If you don’t have the time to do the entire room consider painting one wall as an accent.
 Paint the wall that is directly opposite the room’s entry for the greatest impact.
 This will also visually balance the room.
 Choose a contrasting color to energize the space or select a hue that is several shades darker than the other walls for a subtle, monochromatic look.

-If you’re feeling super ambitious, try a custom paint technique.
+If you’re feeling super ambitious try a custom paint technique.
 Add vertical or horizontal stripes to your room’s walls.
 Start by applying a base coat that will be one of your stripe colors.
-Carefully, measure, mark and tape off your alternating stripes.
+Carefully measure, mark and tape off your alternating stripes.
 Use a color that compliments the base coat for a sophisticated look.
-Artistic types can go wild painting geometric shapes and oversized polka dots in a child’s room.
+Artistic types can go wild with geometric shapes and oversized polka dots in a child’s or game room.

 Paint the Front Door

-If your exterior paint is in good shape, think about changing the color of your front door.
-A new coat of paint on the front door improves your home’s curb appeal and provides a warm welcome for friends and family.
+If your exterior paint is in good shape think about changing the color of your front door.
+A new coat of paint improves your home’s curb appeal and provides a warm welcome for friends and family.

-Red – Considered a power color and an indication of passion.
-By painting you front door red, you’re saying your home is brimming with positive energy and vibrancy.
+Red – Is considered a power color and an indication of passion.
+By painting you front door red you’re saying your home is brimming with positive energy and vibrancy.

 Black – People who choose black paint for the front door convey a sense of strength, class and authority.
 This home is stable and owned by a person of influence.

-Green – A green front door represents calm, security, health and accord.
-No wonder it is such a popular door color choice!
+Green – A green front door represents calm, security, health and harmony.
+No wonder it's one of the most sought-after color choice.

-Brown – If you choose a brown front door, it can mean one of two things.
+Brown – If you choose a brown front door it can mean one of two things.
 Brown denotes consistency, warmth and dependability.
 On the other hand, deep browns indicate anti-social behavior and the need for seclusion.
 So think twice before considering which brown to choose.

 Enhance Architectural Features